awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming-med.md

 + **`authorization`**: The Signature Version 4 signature for the request\.
 For more information about creating a signature, see [ Signing AWS Requests with Signature Version 4 ](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) in the *Amazon Web Services General Reference*\.
 + **`x-amz-date`**: Generate a date and time for the request following the instructions in [Handling Dates in Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-date-handling.html) in the *Amazon Web Services General Reference*\.

-For more information about the headers specific to Amazon Transcribe Medical, see the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) operation\.
+For more information about the headers specific to Amazon Transcribe Medical, see the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) API\.

 ### Data frames<a name="streaming-med-data"></a>